saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-20-saltstack-overview.md

 ## Closing thoughts

 Working with Salt has been a lot of fun.
 The first weeks trying out different things using minions and proxy-minions, I struggled a lot.
 There were so many new concepts that I suddenly had to understand and work with.
 I hope this write-up will help others starting out with Salt understand it a little bit better.

-Note: some things were left out.
-Top files, mines, high-states and more did not make it.
-Perhaps I will discuss those in a followup post.